rdtarvin/RADseq_Quito_2017/_posts/2017-08-02-afternoon-2bRAD-pyrad.md

 GNGTCCCAGTGATCCGGAGCAGCGACGTCGCTGCTATCCATAGTGAAGAT
 ```

+Now that our read files are concatenated, we need to separate our reads by barcode.
-Separate reads by barcode.
-Let's take a look at the structure of a 2bRAD read.
+To understand how this works, let's take a look at the structure of a 2bRAD read.<br>

 ![](https://github.com/rdtarvin/RADseq_Quito_2017/blob/master/images/2bRAD-read.png?raw=true)

-- here we use ```trim2bRAD_2barcodes_dedup2.pl``` script, which is necessary for HiSeq4000 runs; otherwise use ```trim2bRAD_2barcodes_dedup.pl```
-- adaptor is the last 4 characters of the reads, here 'AGAT'
+From the 2bRAD native pipeline we will use ```trim2bRAD_2barcodes_dedup2.pl``` script to separate by barcode.
+If your data are not from HiSeq4000 you would use ```trim2bRAD_2barcodes_dedup.pl```.
 ```
+# adaptor is the last 4 characters of the reads, here 'AGAT'
 /home1/02576/rdtarvin/2bRAD_denovo/trim2bRAD_2barcodes_dedup2.pl input=T36R59_I93.fq adaptor=AGAT sampleID=1
 ls
 ```